tatami-galaxy/speech-processing/reports/to_do.md

 	- matching outputs even when inputs are different?
 [2]

 - enforce sparsity clusters
-	- kl div, wasserstein etc from uniform distrubution  [1]
+	- kl div, wasserstein etc from uniform distrubution + rail-kd  [1]
-	- entropy -> uniform distribution maximizes entropy  [1]
+	- entropy -> uniform distribution maximizes entropy + rail-kd [1]
 		- entropy for single mask goes down very little
 			- sparsity seems to be more but not non-uniformity
-				- run with all masks and rail-kd [1]
 			- how does pytorch categorical work?
 [1]
 		- add constraint after some steps?
 	- ripley's k and l functions  [2]